 Ageing and aged care

 Dr Islam conducted high volume of research around drug and alcohol use and associated primary health care.
-He is an Assistant Editor of Drug and Alcohol Review Journal, and a member in several community organisations.
+He is a Deputy Editor of Drug and Alcohol Review Journal, and a member in several community organisations.

 - Applicaiton in social and health sciences